richafnu/Viva/Viva/insights/advanced/analyst/publish-reports.md

 #### Select target audience

 >[!IMPORTANT]
-> Recipients need to have the Insights app enabled but don’t need a Viva Insights license.
-The recipient does not need to be within your partition and can be anyone in your organization who fits the above criteria.
+> Recipients need to have the Viva Insights app enabled, but recipients *don't* need a Viva Insights license.
+The recipient doesn't need to be within your partition, and can be anyone in your organization who fits the above criteria.

 You can use the feature's targeting options to publish to specific users or to an audience based on organizational attributes.